phlppnhllngr/phlppnhllngr.github.io/content/java/JDK.md

     - *The jcmd utility is used to send diagnostic command requests to the JVM, where these requests are useful for controlling Java Flight Recordings, troubleshoot, and diagnose JVM and Java Applications.*
     - *it must be used on the same machine on which JVM is running*
 - **jinfo**
+    - *gets configuration information from a running Java process or crash dump and prints the system properties or the command-line flags that were used to start the JVM.
+It is suggested to use the latest utility, jcmd instead of the previous jinfo utility for enhanced diagnostics and reduced performance overhead.*
 - **jmap**
+    - *prints memory-related statistics for a running VM or core file.
+It is suggested to use the latest utility, jcmd instead of the previous jmap utility for enhanced diagnostics and reduced performance overhead.*
 - **jlink**
     ```
     # Führt zu "java: not found" in 2.
 Stage, daher corretto: